Written by: Dan Tapia

 - $30,000 invested in 2015 in the Vanguard Technology Index (VGT) composed of all those “overvalued” tech stocks would be worth $104,000 today.
 That’s the type of money where you buy investment properties in cash.

 The best part is it literally takes no effort.
 Just open a M1 Finance or Vanguard account.
 Instead of worrying about stocks and following the market, you can let it grow in the background while you focus on your demanding career.
 With M1 you can even build a portfolio of index funds and choose the percentage allocated to each.
 For example, if you did 50/50 VGT and VOO (Vanguard’s S&P 500) then you could set up recurring monthly contributions that would automatically be divided between the two.
+My wife invested in ETF’s like this and more than doubled her loan.

 Why My Wife is Smarter Than Me

 My wife invested $30K of her Career Starter Loan in 2016.
 It was invested in a few blue chip tech stocks and index funds.
 She chose to go with her family financial advisor to help her decide where to invest.
 This is totally okay if you are uncomfortable with investing such a large amount of money or you are new to investing and want that security of a professional protecting your money.
 Just make sure your advisor uses a fixed fee.
 This is a flat rate they charge regardless of the amount they manage.
-My wife has not touched any of her investments since buying them and today they are worth over $70K.
-If you’re interested in exploring the idea of a financial advisor, Military One Source or Fleet and Family at your duty station are great places to start.
+My wife has not touched any of her investments since buying them and today they are worth over $80K.
+If you’re interested in exploring the idea of a financial advisor, Military One Source or Fleet and Family at your duty station are great places to start and offer them free.

 Buying Real Estate with the Career Starter Loan